Delaware Can you legally sell food from home in Delaware?

 Selling Where can you sell homemade food products?

-You need to have your registration on display at your sales venues.
+You need to have your registration on display at sales venues.

 Allowed Foods What food products can you sell from home?

-The only foods that the law specifically allows are baked goods, candy, jams, jellies, and other fruit preserves.
-However, other non-PHFs (AKA non-TCS) may be allowed, and you should contact the health department to determine if a certain product can be produced.
-Some types of food products must be tested in a lab before they can be approved.
+The only foods that the law specifically allows are certain types of baked goods, candy, jams, jellies, and other fruit preserves.
+However, other non-perishable foods may be allowed, and you should contact the health department to determine if a certain product can be produced.

 Limitations How will your home food business be restricted?